andremandrade/aws-eb-gitlabci/README.md

 - aws_access_key_id
 - aws_secret_access_key

-For the first tests, you can create as NOT PROTECTED.
-When it´s working, it´s recommended you invadate the your test credentials, create new ones and update the variables setting as PROTECTED (in this case, they only work for protected branches)
+For the first tests, you can create as NOT PROTECTED, if you do that, when it´s working, it´s recommended you invalidate the test credentials, create new ones and update the variables setting as PROTECTED (in this case, they only work for protected branches)

 #### Setup CI/CD in the project files